 - Mania in people suffering from bipolar disorder

 - Hearing loss if proper ear protection is not worn

 Seeking recovery from addiction is often a harder process than people realize.
-There isn’t a one-stop shop to treat addiction.
-Every person is different, and what may work for one person won’t necessarily work for someone else.
-If you or someone you love have suffered a relapse after going through rehabilitation, it may not be on you.
-Rather, the treatment you received may not have been what you needed.
-If TMS is something you believe you could benefit from, then reach out to a dedicated treatment provider.
-They can connect you with the best center to provide the treatment you need.
+There isn’t a 1-stop shop to treat addiction.
+Every person is different, and what may work for 1 person won’t necessarily work for someone else.
+If you or someone you love have suffered a relapse after going through rehabilitation, this is not the end of the road.
+Rather, the approach to treatment needs to be adjusted.
+If TMS is something you believe you could benefit from, then contact a treatment provider.
+They can also talk to you about other rehab options.